modsim/FluxML/README.md

 `configure` takes a couple of options, which are available at tab-complete.
 The last step might require root privileges, depending on what `PREFIX` is set to.
 <!-- LibFluxML requires the XML parser library "Xerces" to do low-level read/write operations on XML.
 It can use any one of three XML parser libraries -->

-The following software is requiered in order to build the repository:
+The following software is required in order to build the repository:

 * blas/lapack
-* python
+* Python
 * Xerces
+* boost
 * bison
 * patch
 * re2c